madprops/goldie/README.md

 Flags can be combined.

-Arguments that receive a value must be used wtih `=`.
+Arguments that receive a value must be used with `=`.

 ![](https://i.imgur.com/2DG5M0k.jpg)